Breastfeeding can be hard work but once you have a breast milk supply established, all you have to do is keep it maintained.

-Your body has to be reminded to make milk everytime your baby needs to eat and that’s what keeps your breast milk supply going.
+Your body has to be reminded to make breast milk every time your baby needs to eat and that’s what keeps your breast milk supply going.
 So if at all possible don’t supplement.
 Just nurse your baby and you will establish a great breast milk supply.

 Breastfeeding is such a beautiful part of being a mom and having enough milk to feed your baby solely through breastfeeding is a huge win.